Code-Your-Future/node-cv-app/README.md

 ### Morning!

-We've set up another repository for you to clone (if you're curious or confused about all the boilerplate grab a mentor we've written for you.
-Soon you'll be setting up these applications from scratch so .
+We've set up another repository for you to clone (grab a mentor if you're curious or confused about all the boilerplate).

 ## Goal